By Carla Schuit – Registered Dietitian

 We eat when we are happy.
 We eat when we are sad.
 We eat when we are bored.
 We eat when we are mad.
 Many of us experience that 3pm craving for something to eat.
 Whether it being true hunger or just needing an escape from work for a moment.
 There are hundreds of diet books and theories out there for how to schedule your eating.
 Don’t eat after 8pm, eat six small meals a day, eat three large meals, intermittent fasting or hitting certain macronutrients.
 We spend so much time and money listening to the latest diet trend or “expert” that we have forgotten who really knows what our body needs… our body!

-Hungry defined as the “feeling or display of needing food.”
-Is the bodies way of telling us it needs energy.
-Fullness or Satiety is the feeling or sensation of the body being satiated or full.
+Hunger, defined as the “feeling or display of needing food”, is the bodies way of telling us it needs energy.
+Fullness or satiety is the feeling or sensation of the body being satiated or full.
 These are cues that we are born with but over time override.
 Be it from your parents making you clean you plate or as we age developing an unhealthy relationship with food.
 Our ancestors hunted and gathered what foods were available to survive.
 We now eat to be social, to occupy ourselves or even to cope, ignoring our digestive intuition.

 Intuitive eating at its most basic level is “Eating when you are hungry, stopping when you are full”.
 Can you identify those feelings?
 When reaching for that snack at 3pm can you stop and ask yourself “Am I really hungry or am I just …….?”
 When asking for food as a kid my mom would frequently ask us this question.